university-of-york/uoy-app-course-search/README.md

 The application's linting process checks for conformance to accessibility standards using [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y).

+## Mobile devices testing

+The application is tested against a number of mobile devices by using emulators.
+In the first instance developers use Google Chrome Developer Tools and then finally BrowserStack for testing.
+The Wiki page "Testing course search rendering on mobile devices" has more detail on the process.

 ## Contact

 - [Digital Platforms and Developments Team](mailto:marketing-support@york.ac.uk)